JonneOkkonen/StrandedOnMars/strandedstory.md

 T: - I. I survived!
 But.
 But where am I?
 What is this place?

 // Upon walking a bit further.
 T: - Looks like my equipment was damaged and I am leaking oxygen.
-I am glad my pistol is still with me in case I need it.
-I need to find some kind of shelter.
+At least I have a pistol still with me in case I need it.
+But now I have to find some kind of shelter.

 // Upon approaching the base.
 T: - Wait.
 What is that?
 Is that an old mining structure of some kind?
 It seems abandoned.